 The Drug Free Campuses and Drug Free Workplace Acts require institution of higher education to conduct a biennial review of its programs.
 The Biennial Review is conducted on even-numbered years and is designed to determine effectiveness, implement change as needed, and ensure that intervention and sanctions developed are enforced consistently.
-Mid's most recent Biennial Review is available for review and is currently being critiqued for the 2022 Biennial Review.
-Individuals may request paper copies of both the Biennially Review and the Alcohol and Other Drug Policy and Prevention Programming by contacting sos@midmich.edu or by phone at 989-386-6622 ext.
-394.
+Mid's most recent Biennial Review is available for review and is currently being critiqued for the 2024 Biennial Review.
+Individuals may request paper copies of both the Biennially Review and the Alcohol and Other Drug Policy and Prevention Programming by contacting sos@midmich.edu.